Yves848/WingetPosh/readme.md

 ``` Powershell
   Install-Module -Name wingetposh -Scope CurrentUser
 ```
+# IMPORTANT
+Don't forget to import the module after the installation !
+When it's imported, the localized resources are downloaded from the winget repository.

 ### Remark :
 To install in powershell 5.1, you need to install the latest "PowershellGet"
 ``` Powershell
 Install-Module PowerShellGet -AllowClobber -Force
 ```

 Close and re-open the powershell 5.1 terminal to make changes effective.
 ***